 It’s nearly spring and that means spring cleaning!
-Don’t neglect your ducts during this time of renewal.
-Since a great amount of our in-home air arrives through our duct system, it’s crucial to keep it from getting dirty with bacteria, mildew, and dust.
+Don’t neglect your ducts during this refreshing time.
+Since a great amount of our in-home air comes through our duct system, it’s crucial to keep it from getting dirty with bacteria, mold, and dust.
 When you have your ducts cleaned, ask the technician to check for duct leaks, also.
-Leaks in the duct system can cause additional contaminants to enter your air and circulate throughout your home.
-Confirming they are clean and maintained will help keep your air clean and your children safe.
+Leaks in the duct system can cause more contaminants to enter your air and circulate throughout your home.
+Making sure they are clean and maintained will help keep your air clean and your children safe.

 Get A Home Health Report

-During your next air conditioning tune-up, request a complete indoor air quality report from your air conditioning contractor.
-An expert air conditioning company like Service Experts will provide a copy of your report with professional guidance to address these and other air concerns in your home.
+During your next air conditioning tune-up, ask for a complete indoor air quality report from your air conditioning contractor.
+An expert air conditioning company like Service Experts will provide a copy of your report with professional guidance to address these and other air issues in your home.